 Land Use Restrictions.
 The following uses of the Restricted Property are prohibited: agricultural use of the land including forestry, fishing and mining; hotels or lodging; recreational uses including amusement parks, parks, camps, museums, zoos, or gardens; residential uses, and educational uses such as elementary or secondary schools, or day care services.
 These prohibited uses are specifically defined by using the North American Industry Classification System, United States, 2017 (NAICS), Executive Office of the President, Office of Management and Budget.
 The prohibited uses by code are: Sector 11 Agriculture, Forestry, Fishing and Hunting; Subsector 212 Mining (except Oil and Gas); Code 512132 Drive-In Motion Picture Theaters; Code 519120 Libraries and Archives; Code 531110 Lessors of Residential Buildings and Dwellings; Subsector 6111 Elementary and Secondary Schools; Subsector 623 Nursing and Residential Care Facilities; Subsector 624 Social Assistance; Subsector 711 Performing Arts, Spectator Sports and Related Industries; Subsector 712 Museums, Historical Sites, and Similar Institutions; Subsector 713 Amusement, Gambling, and Recreation Industries; Subsector 721 Accommodation (hotels, motels, RV parks, etc.); Subsector 813 Religious, Grantmaking, Civic, Professional, and Similar Organizations; and Subsector 814 Private Households.

-3. In the remaining paragraphs, all references to “GRANTOR” and “FDEP” shall also mean and refer to their respective legal representatives, successors and assigns.
+3. In the remaining paragraphs, all references to “GRANTOR” and “FDEP” shall also mean and refer to their respective successors and assigns.

 4. For the purpose of monitoring the restrictions contained herein, FDEP is hereby granted a right of entry upon, over and through, and access to the Restricted Property at reasonable times and with reasonable notice to GRANTOR. {{Please select the appropriate language depending on how access will be granted.
 If access is granted via the entire/parent property, insert, “Access to the Restricted Property is granted via providing access to the Property located at {{insert address}} and as defined in Exhibit A.”